Policy Pros

 Agency Worker Regulations

 The Agency Worker Regulations 2010 entitle agency workers to the same basic working and employment conditions as comparable permanent employees after 12 weeks.
 Enforcement has historically been weak - that changes with the Fair Work Agency.
-Employers using temporary or agency staff should review their compliance with AWR before April.

 National Minimum Wage